saidake/simi/README.md

 Custom UI modules.
 ### simi-gateway
 Gateway modules.
+### simi-node
+A dedicated module to test Node-related dependencies and functionalities.
+This module provides a streamlined testing environment for Node.js projects.
 ### simi-parent
 A parent module that manages the dependency versions of other modules.
 ### simi-service